 The choice of a thesis subject and title is normally the result of a continued process of discussion and amendment in which students and supervisors play a joint role.
 Relatively few titles are directly 'assigned' by supervisors, who will usually prefer to make suggestions in the light of a research student's interests, temperament and style of work, as these become clearer.
 The title should emerge by progressive definition over the period of probationer research student status, and be put forward in time for the GSC to give it proper consideration; that is, not at the last possible moment before transfer to D.Phil. status.
-The title should define the subject of a thesis clearly. positively and without pretension, indicating its limits where necessary and should not be expressed vaguely or in any way likely to mislead examiners as to the actual contents of the thesis.
+The title should define the subject of a thesis clearly, positively and without pretension, indicating its limits where necessary and should not be expressed vaguely or in any way likely to mislead examiners as to the actual contents of the thesis.
 An acceptable title will usually indicate both the material used and the problem studied (e.g. 'Late Bronze Age ornament types in Britain and Scandinavia: their significance for trade').
-It should not be too narrow (e.g. 'Analysis of lead-glazed ceramics from the Littlemore Kiln site'), or too broad ('Greek Bronzes'), or mix incongruous categories of evidence ('Tripolitanian burial practices in the reign of Trajan').
+It should not be too narrow (e.g. 'Analysis of leadglazed ceramics from the Littlemore Kiln site'), or too broad ('Greek Bronzes'), or mix incongruous categories of evidence ('Tripolitanian burial practices in the reign of Trajan').
 The list of graduate students issued yearly by the Committee for the School of Archaeology will offer examples of titles previously approved by the GSC.
 The Bulletin of the Institute of Classical Studies in London publishes annual lists of all classical theses currently being written in the UK, and other lists appear from time to time.
 If it becomes clear that an accepted title does not accurately indicate the nature of a subject as it develops, it is a simple matter to ask the GSC (giving reasons) to agree to a change, but that is not an excuse for deliberate vagueness at the outset.
-Any application to change a title must have the approval of the applicant's supervisor, and should be made on a form obtainable from http://www.ox.ac.uk/students/academic/graduates/forms/.
+Any application to change a title must have the approval of the applicant's supervisor.

 In choosing a thesis subject it is important to bear in mind the requirement that it should be finished in three or at most four years, and you should consider how the scope of the subject could be adjusted (e.g. in time or space), if it turns out to be larger than expected.
-Extensions of time cannot be counted on (see Section 3(e) above).
+Extensions of time cannot be counted on.

-It is good advice to make a complete outline plan for a theses from the start, however provisional the design has to be.
+It is good advice to make a complete outline plan for a thesis from the start, however provisional the design has to be.
 The longer term project should be broken down into attainable sections and students should always know why they are reading or writing what they are (which is by no means intended to exclude the exploratory instinct or simple curiosity from a graduate student's motivation).
-Applications for transfers of status are accompanied by brief statements of plan and method, and graduates should be ar these in mind as they work.
+Applications for transfers of status are accompanied by brief statements of plan and method, and graduates should bear these in mind as they work.